KhaledElmorsy/js-todo-app/README.md

 # js-todo-app
-A Todo list webapp built with vanilla Javascript using the Model, View Controller (MVC) design pattern.
+A Todo list webapp built with Javascript using the Model, View Controller (MVC) design pattern.
 The source code is annotated extensively and jsdoc documentation is avaiable [here][doc home].

 ### [Live Demo][demo]